You may ask: Are pill bugs (also known as rolly pollies) beneficial to have in the garden?

 You can spread some used coffee grounds around plants to protect seedlings and young growth.

-This remedy is more of a way of deterring the bugs than killing them.
+This remedy is more effective at deterring bugs than at killing them.
 Additionally, coffee grounds contain caffeine, which repels ants and other pests.

 Use saucers or bowls of coffee grounds near an indoor pill bug infestation to repel them.